Baryonic spindles from conifolds: Introduction

-In section \ref{sec2} we review a subtruncaion of the Betti-vector truncation.
-In section \ref{sec3} we study the BPS equations and calculate the holographic central charge.
-In section \ref{sec4} we numerically construct the solutions.
-In section \ref{sec5} the gravitational block calculation for central charge is presented and result precisely matches with the supergravity calculation.
-In section \ref{sec6} we conclude.
-In appendix \ref{appA} we review the details of Betti-vector truncation.
-In appendix \ref{appB} we present the derivation of the BPS equations.
+In section \ref{sec2}, we review a subtruncation of the Betti-vector truncation.
+In section \ref{sec3}, we study the BPS equations and calculate the holographic central charge.
+In section \ref{sec4}, we numerically construct the solutions.
+In section \ref{sec5}, the gravitational block calculation for the central charge is presented, and the result precisely matches the supergravity calculation.
+In section \ref{sec6}, we conclude.
+In appendix \ref{appA}, we review the details of Betti-vector truncation.
+In appendix \ref{appB}, we present the derivation of the BPS equations.

 {\bf Note added}: After submitting the manuscript to arXiv, we learned that A. Amariti, N. Petri, and A. Segati have worked on the same problem, \cite{Amariti:2023mpg}.